Is the program free?

 Is there a waiting list and how do I get on it?

 Yes, there is a waiting list for admission.
-To get on the waiting list you must call the facility at 270-826-0036 and complete a telephone screen.
-Once the telephone screen is complete you may call once per week to update your waiting list status.
+To get on the waiting list you must call the facility at 270-826-0036 and complete a telephone screening.
+Once the telephone screening is complete you may call once per week to update your waiting list status.

 How long is the program?